fuzziqersoftware/fastweb/README.md

     done

 This script only works if you have a single certificate, but that certificate can be for multiple domains.

+During the reload procedure, fastweb cannot get root privileges again.
+This means that if reloading is enabled (as it is by default) and you use the --user option, then the SSL key and certificate must be readable by the specified user, and not only by root.
+(Similarly, all files in the data directories must be readable by the specified user.)

 ### Example